You can search Discovery our catalogue to find records from The National Archives and over 2,500 archives across the UK.

 Collections include the 20th century records of the National Union of Students and the National Association of Teachers in Further and Higher Education.

 Many educational institutions retain their own records.
 A preliminary letter should be sent to the appropriate officer at each, indicating the scope of proposed research and ascertaining the likelihood of access to the records being granted.
 The following are a few examples.
-Others can be found in the ARCHON Directory.
+Others can be found using the Find an archive tool.

 Bedford School Archive, Bedford School, de Parys Avenue, Bedford MK40 2TR